cbrl/cbrl.github.io/_posts/2025-05-03-Sony-Alpha-Video-Metadata.md

 	- F-stop, exposure, and ISO settings
 	- GPS position (if available)
 	- Camera orientation and acceleration (certain models)

-As an example of where this fails, popular image services such as Google Photos or Immich will not read the GPS position from these videos, meaning they won't show up on a map view or location-based searches.

-Additionally, transcoding tools may also drop the metadata entirely.
-On top of likely losing the GPS information in the root XML document, this usually also eliminates the metadata stream, which can be very useful for applications such as [Gyroflow](https://gyroflow.xyz/) if your specific model of camera records motion data.

 ## Sample Video